odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

           /destinations/india/states/delhi/cities/delhi/hotels/the-imperial-hotel/
         title: The Imperial Hotel
         content: >-
-          A delightful colonial hotel right in the centre of New Delhi.
+          A delightful colonial-era luxury hotel right in the centre of New Delhi.
 Set in tree-lined gardens with a swimming pool, the Imperial has an air of serenity and old-world opulence.
 The high-ceilinged rooms are furnished with classic pieces, with the flooring in wood and marble.
 A museum-quality collection of Raj-era art lines the corridors.
 In addition, The Imperial offers five excellent restaurants, and a large, historic bar.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''